codeaudit/SayKitSDK/roadmap.md

 ## Beyond 1.0

 We have plans to enhance SayKit well beyond version 1.0.
-Here is just a few of the features on our roadmap after our initial release.
+Here are just a few of the features on our roadmap after our initial release.

 #### Declarative Dialogues